Best ICC Profiles for Sublimation:

 Excellent for photo-quality transfers on fabrics.
 5176_93b6e6-a9> |

 How do I install Epson ICC profiles in Lightroom?
-To install Epson ICC profiles in Lightroom, go to Edit > Color Settings, select the ICC profile you’ve downloaded, and apply it to your photos.
+To install in Lightroom, go to Edit > Color Settings, select it that you’ve downloaded, and apply it to your photos.

 How do I access my Epson status monitor?
 The Epson Status Monitor can be accessed from the printer’s software or by right-clicking the printer icon in your taskbar and selecting “Status Monitor.”